 This is Part 2 of the Savvy Jetsetter World Cup 2026 fan guide.
 Part 1 covered all 10 American host cities.
-Here, we go into the five cities across Canada and Mexico where football is not just an event — it's a cultural moment.
+Here we cover the five cities across Canada and Mexico where football is a cultural moment, not just a calendar event.

 Canada's 2026 appearance is its first World Cup since 1986.
-Both host cities — Vancouver and Toronto — have passionate soccer communities that have been building toward this moment for years.
-Expect full-city mobilization on match days involving Canada, and a very well-organized fan experience for international visitors.
+Both host cities, Vancouver and Toronto, have soccer communities that have been waiting decades for this.
+Expect full-city mobilization on any Canada match day, and a well-organized fan setup for international visitors.

 Vancouver